-Although the symptoms are similar to when you feel extremely anxious, a panic attack is different because it lasts longer and is more intense.
-Typically, the symptoms of a panic attack reach their zenith within 10 minutes although they tend to subside soon afterward.
+The symptoms are similar to when you feel incredibly anxious.
+However, a panic attack is different because it lasts longer and is more intense.
+Typically, the symptoms of a panic attack reach their zenith within 10 minutes.
+In most cases, they tend to subside soon afterward.

 One of the most troubling aspects of panic attacks is that they can suddenly ‘hit’ you during a relative state of calm.
-Occasionally, an individual could suffer a panic attack in the midst of other psychological disorders.
-For example, if you have a social anxiety disorder, you could suffer a panic attack right before you have to give a speech to a large audience.
+Occasionally, an individual could suffer a panic attack amid other psychological disorders.
+For example, if you have a social anxiety disorder, you could experience a panic attack right before you have to give a speech to a large audience.

 According to the National Institute for Mental Health, up to 2.7% of American adults have a panic attack during the year.
-Moreover, an estimated 4.7% of Americans suffer from a panic disorder at some point during their lives.
+Moreover, an estimated 4.7% of Americans have a panic disorder at some point during their lives.

 Can Marijuana Help with Panic Attacks?

 This guide will show you five of the best marijuana strains for helping to combat panic attacks.
-You will notice that most of them are mid-strength in THC and some of them contain CBD which possibly helps reduce the likelihood of a weed-induced panic attack.
+You will notice that most of them are mid-strength in THC.
+Some of them contain CBD, which possibly helps reduce the likelihood of a weed-induced panic attack.

 1 – Purple Dragon (The Best Marijuana Strain When You Need to Laugh)

 This is a 50/50 hybrid with a THC content of 21% and CBD of 1%.
-It is supposed to be an indica, but it contains an array of uplifting benefits which means it came out more balanced than expected.
-It is a cross of Blue Dragon and Purple Urkle and is capable of providing you with a solid high without fear of exacerbating panic symptoms.
+It is supposed to be an indica but contains an array of uplifting benefits.
+As a result, it came out more balanced than expected.
+It is a cross of Blue Dragon and Purple Urkle.
+Purple Dragon is capable of providing you with a stable high without fear of exacerbating panic symptoms.

-Purple Dragon is one of the most soothing marijuana strains on the market, but it also scores a ‘10’ on the Happiness scale.
+Purple Dragon is one of the most soothing marijuana strains on the market.
+As a bonus, it also scores a ‘10’ on the Happiness scale.
 Once you start using it, you will rapidly feel the cerebral effects, and users report feeling euphoric and hazy.
 As a result, we don’t recommend using it before work!
-Instead, sit back, relax and allow Purple Dragon’s warm glow to descend across your body.
+Instead, sit back, relax, and allow Purple Dragon’s warm glow to descend across your body.

 This strain is also known for its sweet and delicate fragrance.
-It immediately tempts you with its aroma and its taste does not disappoint.
+It immediately tempts you with its aroma, and its taste does not disappoint.
 Purple Dragon offers a spicy and skunky taste but with a flowery aftertaste that lingers on the palate.
-The main side effects include dry mouth and itchy eyes, but that’s a small price to pay for how this strain makes you feel.
+The main side effects include dry mouth and itchy eyes.
+For most users, that’s a small price to pay for how this strain makes them feel.

 2 – Cherry Pie (The Inspiring Marijuana Strain)

-This is an indica dominant strain (80%) that contains between 13-23% THC.
-As it has minimal CBD, it is wise to find a strain of Cherry Pie that’s on the lower end of the spectrum.
-The origins of this strain are subject to dispute although most experts now believe it is a cross of Durban Poison and Granddaddy Purple.
+This is an indica-dominant strain (80%) that contains between 13-23% THC.
+It has minimal CBD.
+Therefore, it is wise to find a strain of Cherry Pie that’s on the lower end of the spectrum.
+The origins of this strain are subject to dispute.
+Most experts now believe it is a cross of Durban Poison and Granddaddy Purple.

 Despite its indica nature, Cherry Pie doesn’t hit you with an intense body high.
 However, it is a fantastic strain for elevating your mood.
-Some users report that a few hits of this strain make them ready to take on the world as it heightens their creativity level and offers a welcome burst of energy.
+Some users report that a few hits of this strain make them ready to take on the world.
+Cherry Pie heightens their creativity level and offers a welcome burst of energy.

 While it is a reasonably potent strain, it is not overwhelmingly so, which makes it ideal for social occasions.
 Cherry Pie smells like its pastry equivalent and offers a delicious sweet taste.
-Side effects to watch out for include dry eyes, and occasional dizziness but in most cases, it provides you with peace of mind.
+Side effects to watch out for include dry eyes, and occasional dizziness.
+In most cases, it provides you with peace of mind.

 3 – Sour OG (The Ideal Recreational Marijuana Strain)